XarkLabs/Xosera/REFERENCE.md

 Sets the sample period (or sample rate) for the corresponding audio channel.
 The rate is specified as the number of main clock ticks between each 8-bit sample output (with a word of audio DMA'd every two samples).
 The main audio clock rate changes depending on the video mode as shown in the table below (it is the same as the pixel clock).
 Sample `RESTART[15]` can be set to cause the channel to restart, as if the sample length has expired (and fetching a new sample word from `AUDn_START` and setting sample length to `AUDn_LENGTH`).
 Changes to the `AUDn_PERIOD` register have an immediate effect on the channel output (both `RESTART[15]` and frequency changes).

 The `AUDn_PERIOD` is specified with 15-bits but typically, depending on video mode and other bandwidth use, `AUDn_PERIOD` should not go below around 400 to assure reliable audio DMA (about one DMA word per scanline, but that is more than 50 Khz).
-Samples per second output rate can be calulated with:
+Samples per second output rate can be calculated with:

 ```math
 samplesPerSecond = clockFrequency / PERIOD